 DCCLVII.
 I wish from my heart Zwinglius could be saved, but I fear the contrary; for Christ has said that those who deny him shall be damned.
 God's judgment is sure and certain, and we may safely pronounce it against all the ungodly, unless God reserve unto himself a peculiar privilege and dispensation.
 Even so, David from his heart wished that his son Absalom might be saved, when he said: 'Absalom my son, Absalom my son;' yet he certainly believed that he was damned, and bewailed him, not only that he died corporally, but was also lost everlastingly; for he knew that he had died in rebellion, in incest, and that he had hunted his father out of the kingdom.

-The only thing even similar to Matthew's bogus quote comes from Roman Catholic historian, Hartmann Grisar:
+As of the writing of this entry in 2009, the only thing even similar to the seemingly bogus quote comes from Roman Catholic historian, Hartmann Grisar:

 No comments: